University of Valencia logo Logo Master's Degree in Experimental Techniques in Chemistry Logo del portal

 [ Automatic translation ]

-My current lines of research are:
+My main lines of research currently are:

 • Development of Point-of-Care methods for the analysis of minimally invasive clinical samples using vibrational spectroscopy (Raman and FTIR) and chemometric techniques.